kwhorne/wirement-breeze/README.md

 #### Create custom My Profile components

-In Breezy v2, you can now create custom Livewire components for the My Profile page and append them easily.
+In Wirement Breeze, you can now create custom Livewire components for the My Profile page and append them easily.

 1. Create a new Livewire component in your project using: